 Tesla is undoubtedly the most popular name in the industry but it is definitely not the single company on the market of semi-autonomous electric trucks.
 Two years ago, Mercedes succeeded in saving about 64% of operating costs with its fleet of eight Fuso Canter E-Cell electric trucks.
 TransPower, a California-based company, provides adapted semi-trucks to such large corporations as IKEA, SA Recycling, and Dole Fresh Fruits.
 The only problem is the battery life: all of those fleets can operate eight to ten hours a day and then need to be recharged.

-Waymo tries to keep up with Tesla in terms of self-driving electric vehicles and plans to test a fleet of driverless trucks in Arizona and Shanghai this year.
+Waymo tries to keep up with Tesla in terms of self-driving electric vehicles and plans to test a fleet management system for autonomous vehicles in Arizona and Shanghai this year.
 Another company, Starsky Robotics, builds small robots that can physically control some mechanisms of the truck.
 This adds autonomous capabilities to a vehicle but leaves the remote control to the driver.
 By the way, the company has received $3.75 million in investments since they started the project in 2015.

 What’s on the fleet management software market?

 If your company owns a single truck, you will probably be fine not using any specific software.
 And sure, you can monitor every truck if you have three of them.
 But it would be very difficult to manage a big, successful transportation business without proper applications.
 Scheduling, route planning, tracking, communication, maintenance and so on are the perfect tasks for various fleet management software apps.

 The basic functionality any fleet management software needs includes:

 - Scheduling to know when a truck or the whole fleet has to depart from point А to reach point B on time, how much time it will take and when the drivers can have a break.